shogunxam/dualmonitortool/README.txt

 For further information on usage of the tools, visit http://dualmonitortool.sourceforge.net

-Changes in version 2.3
+Changes in version 2.4
 ----------------------

-Installer now available.
+DMT:General now shows information about monitors DMT:General can now change active monitor
-DMT:SwapScreen fix for when swapping top 2 windows DMT:WallpaperChanger makes sure correct wallpaper mode used if using smooth changes
+DMT:General can now change monitor brightness
-DMT:Cursor fix for cursor not sticky after Ctrl-Alt-Del DMT no longer allows multiple instances of its GUI interface to be run
+DMT can now be closed from the command line with -x option DMT:Cursor fix for remembering free movement key DMT:Snap fix for snaps that are smaller then secondary on one dimension only DMT:SwapScreen fix for 'Next Screen' when taskbar at left or top of monitor DMT:Wallpaper changer obeys exif orientation flag DMT:Wallpaper changer temporary fix for Unsplash images

 Requirements